Manhush, Donetsk Oblast

+The town has been under Russian occupation since March 2022.

 History

-The settlement was founded by Crimean Greeks (out of Mangup) who were deported (around 800 people) by Alexander Suvorov's troops.
+The settlement was founded by around 800 Crimean Greeks (out of Mangup) who were deported by Alexander Suvorov's troops.
 It was a village in Mariupol uyezd of Yekaterinoslav Governorate of the Russian Empire.
-In 1946 to 1995 it was known as Pershotravneve or Pershotravnevy (in Russian).
+In 1946 to 1995 it was known as Pershotravneve or Pershotravnevyi.
 In January 1989 the population of the settlement was 7467 people.

-In April 2022, during the Russo-Ukraine War, the town was reported to have been the site of a mass grave consisting of three hundred pits, each measuring six feet by ten feet.
+In April 2022, during the Russian invasion of Ukraine, the town was reported to have been the site of a mass grave consisting of three hundred pits, each measuring six feet by ten feet.
 The mass graves are believed to contain civilian corpses taken from the siege of nearby Mariupol.